Dividend Power Score

 Key executives include:

-- Art Zeile – President & Chief Executive Officer
+- Art Zeile – President and Chief Executive Officer

 - Greg Schippers – Chief Financial Officer